sillybytes/sillybytes/posts/legacy/2016/08/vim-haskell_11.md

 ### Code formatting and beautifying

-*Hindent* allows to beautify Haskell code, you could used it by setting the `formatprg` option and then trigger it with the `=` command, but there is a
+*Hindent* allows beautifying Haskell code, you could use it by setting the `formatprg` option and then trigger it with the `=` command, but there is a
 problem: if your code happens to have any syntax errors, it will be replaced with a nasty error message.
 To handle this we're going to use the